Higher Order Automatic Differentiation of Higher Order Functions: Rudiments of differentiation: how to calculate with dual numbers and Taylor approximations

-As an example, we can specialize the Fa\`a di Bruno formula above to the second order Taylor series of a function $f:\RR^2\to \RR^l$ and its behaviour under postcomposition with a smooth function $g:\RR^l\to \RR$:
+As an example, we can specialize the Fa\`a di Bruno formula above to the second-order Taylor series of a function $f:\RR^2\to \RR^l$ and its behaviour under postcomposition with a smooth function $g:\RR^l\to \RR$: